Carberra/docs/docs/tutorials/plans.rst

      - A date.
    * - End date
      - The date the final episode was or will be published to YouTube.
 This does not include requests or case studies.
-     - A date.
+     - A date, or "Never" if the series is currently on a rolling release system.
-   * - EOR
+   * - Support status
-     - Short for "End of Requests".
-This is the date after which requests will no longer be accepted and may change provided the date has not already passed.
-The time is assumed as midnight UTC.
+     - The support status of the series.
-     - A date, or "TBC" if this is unknown.
+     - Fully supported • Partly supported • Not supported
-   * - EOS
+   * - Until
-     - Short for "End of Support".
-This is the date after which series will no longer be officially supported and may change provided the date has not already passed.
-After the EOS date has passed, comments will no longer be responded to, and you may not be able to receive help in the Discord server.
-The time is assumed as midnight UTC.
+     - The date in which the current support status will expire.
+If the status is "Not supported", this date shows the date that the series lost all support.
      - A date, or "TBC" if this is unknown.

 The "Requests" sheet